MysteriousTechLady/altered-states-of-consciousness/README.md

 The information is combined from AI and MindValley from my experience.

 Credit in tech development of these files belongs to: MysteriousTechLady, GenAI and the knowledge derives mainly from MindValley.
-MysteriousTechLady is a cummmunity member of MindValley.
+MysteriousTechLady is a cummunity member of MindValley.